Time-evolving psychological processes over repeated decisions: Discussion

+Of the three accounts we investigate for time-varying effects, only the Markov switching model represents a psychologically meaningful process-level explanation \citep[for review, see][]{visser2011seven}.
+This makes it heartening that the Markov switching model is also preferred by statistical model selection with marginal likelihood.
+The switching model adopts the plausible assumption that observed behavior is actually a mixture over states; we assume two states, but this is not a strong commitment.
+The mixing process itself is further explained by a hidden Markov process: behavior is always generated from just one of the two states, and at each moment there is a fixed probability of switching into the other state.
+This theory entails interesting links to research on ``Type 1'' vs. ``Type 2'' decision-making \citep{newell2014unconscious,kahneman2011thinking} as well as mind-wandering \citep{mittner2014when,mittner2016neural}.

-Our modelling approach is likely to be useful beyond the specific application to the LBA model, and beyond decision-making research more generally.
+Our models and estimation methods may be useful in future applications to decision-making data.
+One way to use them is to screen data for the presence of important time-on-task effects.
+Identifying these effects is usually harder than plotting the data, because the effects can disappear in averages, and be nonlinear in individuals.
+Model comparison between the static and time-varying versions of the LBA can reveal the presence of time-varying effects.
+Analysis of the parameter estimates can help to interpret the nature of time-on-task effects, and identify the underlying psychological causes.
+Our modeling approach is likely to be useful beyond the specific application to the LBA model, and beyond decision-making research more generally.
 The central idea involves incorporating statistically tractable models for time series as descriptions of the changes in model parameters for individual subjects with time-on-task.
 This approach presents some estimation challenges, which are surmountable for many psychological theories, given recent advances in statistical and computational approaches.
-We hope that our approach will be used in two ways: as a way to routinely model time-on-task effects in simple decision-making; and more generally to extend quantitative theories of cognition to investigate interesting effects such as those of practice, learning, and fatigue.
+We hope that our approach is used in two ways: as a way to routinely model time-on-task effects in simple decision-making; and, more generally, to extend quantitative theories of cognition to investigate interesting effects such as those of practice, learning, and fatigue.